Exploring Shakespearean Tragedy:

 Third, we need to define the special language that is employed along with the tragedic line.
 In ISST we defined a quadrilateral of special language forms which, combined in various ways, created various textures.
 These textures, in turn, acted to mediate between the tragedic line and the dynamis.
 To date, 38 different empirical tests have shown with high or very-high-confidence levels that the four sub-forms of Shakespearean tragedic rhetoric have existence and that they are contradistinctive in their affects on human subjects.
 Much of this is covered in ISST and in a report to the Minnesota Marine Art Museum where a major empirical test resulted in a dozen or more of these results.
 We will continue that exploration in this volume.

 Fourth, we will examine the Spirit of each work.
+This fourth step comes as something of a surprise given our three-stage analysis of Aristotle’s definition.

 Finally, if we can unite what Shakespeare portrayed in his tragedies with Shakespeare’s unmatched talent for special language, then we should also be able to define much more clearly what power each play has that is distinctly its own.